IVF Treatment in some form is needed for all kinds of fertility treatment, whether it is a donation cycle or own egg cycle.

 Factors that cause damage to the endometrium

-Theoretically, Tuberculosis and Pre-cancerous pathologies (where tissues are seen to be different before the diagnosis of cancer is confirmed) are problems that are all passed to doctors to confirm diagnosis.
+Theoretically, Tuberculosis and Pre-cancerous pathologies (where tissues are different before the diagnosis of cancer ) are problems that help doctors to confirm diagnosis.
 When the endometrium sheds every month, it rarely catches microbial infections.
 Tuberculosis is the only microbial illness that causes damage to the endometrium.
-This illness can occur when droplet which is caught through the airway and then it sticks to the endometrium.
-I myself have seen this once in my professional life and the patient fell pregnant and gave birth.
+This illness can occur when droplet which comes through the airway and then it sticks to the endometrium.
+I, myself, have seen this once in my professional life and the patient got pregnant and gave birth.

 - Hysteroscopy is the most common surgery that can cause endometrium damage.
-It has become very common procedure and is sometimes performed unnecessarily.
-It is not done for diagnosis but performed and treated like a routine check-up.
-This procedure has dramatically been accepted as easy and harmless by fellow doctors but although it is easily performed, it is time consuming and damage to surrounding tissue can occur.Again, without causing any damage, the septum inside the uterus is being cut out and then burnt.
-The same procedure is used for heart shaped uteruses also after polyps and myoma`s have been seen via ultrasound and HSG.
+It has become very common procedure and sometimes some doctors perform it unnecessarily.
+They do not do it for for diagnosis but perform and treat like a routine check-up.
+They accept this procedure easy and harmless.
+However, although performing is easy, it is time consuming and it may damage to the surrounding tissue.Again, without causing any damage, we cut out and burn the septum inside the uterus.
+We use the same procedure for heart shaped uteruses.
+Also after we find out polyps and myomas via ultrasound and HSG.

 - Myoma operations come back to us as a second reason

 - Women who have undergone abortions are not at risk of damage to the endometrium as long as she had the procedure carried out properly.
 It is not an advantage to have an abortion with the vacuum method.

 - There might be damages inside of the uterus due to frequent injections to the uterus, frequent IVF treatments and usage of the coil.

 - Polyps should be removed if they are under 0.5mm